 Florida Golf Cart Insurance Requirements & Golf Cart Accidents: Who Pays For Damages?

 Who pays for the damages in a golf cart accident?
-While golf carts in Florida are not required to be insured, a golf cart is considered a “dangerous instrumentality”.
-This means that the golf cart owner is liable for damages caused by negligence.
+In Florida, a golf cart is considered a “dangerous instrumentality,” which means that in most cases the golf cart owner is liable for damages caused by negligence.

 If you were hurt in a golf cart accident due to someone else’s negligence, contact a golf cart accident attorney near you in The Village.
 We also have golf cart accident lawyers near you in Ocala to serve you.